sl5net/SL5-aura-service/README.md

 ## Key Features

 *   **Offline & Private:** 100% local.
 No data ever leaves your machine.
+*  **High-Control Transformation Engine:** Implements a configuration-driven, highly customizable processing pipeline.
+Rule priority, command detection, and text transformations are determined purely by the sequential order of rules in the Fuzzy Maps, requiring **configuration, not coding**.
 *   **Conservative RAM Usage:** Intelligently manages memory, preloading models only if enough free RAM is available, ensuring other applications (like your PC games) always have priority.
 *   **Cross-Platform:** Works on Linux, macOS, and Windows.
 *   **Fully Automated:** Manages its own LanguageTool server (but you can use a external also).